Campus Improvement Plan

 Student Achievement Strengths

-- 90% of Algebra I students were at the approaches level; 81% met grade level
+- 100% of Algebra I students performed at the Approaches level; 78% at Meets; 47% at Masters

 Problem Statements Identifying Student Achievement Needs